LINE PROCEDURE LP-04-22: BODY WORN CAMERAS

 1. BWC recordings should be treated as a FOIA request and forwarded to the FOIA Specialist for review.

-VII.
+VIII.
 SUPERVISOR RESPONSIBILITIES

 A. Upon receiving notification of any damage or malfunction of a BWC, the supervisor will remove the BWC from service and send an email to the BWC email group at